-The Board is required by statute to submit to the General Assembly and the Governor an annual executive summary of its interim activity and work no later than the first day of each regular session of the General Assembly (§23.1-1303).
-The secretary to the Board will be responsible for preparing the report, presenting it to the Executive Committee for review and approval, and then and submitting it in accordance with procedures stipulated by law.
+The Board is required by statute to submit to the General Assembly and the Governor an annual executive summary of its interim activity and work no later than the first day of each regular session of the General Assembly.
+This executive summary shall also be posted for the public on the Board's website (§23.1-1303).
+The secretary to the Board will be responsible for preparing the report and submitting and posting it in accordance with procedures stipulated by law.